Werewolves of London: Reception and legacy

-BBC Radio 2 listeners rated it as having the best opening line in a song.
+BBC Radio 2 listeners rated it as having the best opening line in a song: "I saw a werewolf with a Chinese menu in his hand".

 Zevon later said of the song, "I don't know why that became such a hit.
 We didn't think it was suitable to be played on the radio.
 It didn't become an albatross.
 It's better that I bring something to mind than nothing.
 There are times when I prefer that it was "Bridge Over Troubled Water", but I don't think bad about the song.
 I still think it's funny."
 He also described "Werewolves of London" as a novelty song, "[but] not a novelty the way, say, Steve Martin's "King Tut" is a novelty."

 The song had a resurgence in popularity in 1986 due to its use in a scene in The Color of Money, where Tom Cruise dances and lip-syncs to the song in a scene in which Cruise "displayed the depths of his talents at the billiards game of 9-ball."

-After Zevon's death in 2003, Jackson Browne stated that he interpreted the song as describing an upper-class English womanizer: "It's about a really well-dressed, ladies' man, a werewolf preying on little old ladies.
+After Zevon's death in 2003, Jackson Browne stated that he interpreted the song as describing an upper class English womanizer: "It's about a really well-dressed, ladies' man, a werewolf preying on little old ladies.
 In a way it's the Victorian nightmare, the gigolo thing."